 Further options to settle disputes can include:

 If an agreement is not reached through the parties attending a form of mediation or by attempting voluntary disclosure then either party can invoke the court’s jurisdiction.
-This involves issuing an application for financial relief, formerly known as ancillary relief.
+This involves issuing an application for financial relief, (formerly known as ancillary relief).

 There is a fee to issue the application for financial relief.
 Generally there will be three hearings prior to a final order being made.
 The initial hearing is a procedural step after which directions will be made for the parties to file further evidence if required.
 At the second hearing, also referred to as the FDR (Financial Dispute Resolution Hearing), the District Judge can give an indication of the likely outcome of the case.